 For security reasons we recommend not adding usernames and passwords to your Final Wishes.
 Our Digital Vault is coming soon, which has military-grade security to protect your banking and any other important account details you want to share, either now or at the time of your passing.
 In the meantime you can use final wishes to keep a list of what accounts you currently hold and will need closing when the time comes.

-No, you don't have to pay upfront.
-We know that paying for a funeral can be daunting, particularly when there's more important things to worry about, so with Bare we don't ask for payment upfront.
+We know that paying for a funeral can be daunting, particularly when bills and financial commitments don't stop.
+At Bare, we don't ask for payment upfront for an immediate or imminent arrangement.
+We offer affordable services and flexible payment options to support your family.
 If you have any questions about this, please give our care team a call on 1800 071 176.

 After you have finished filling out your Will Form it must be printed then signed.
 Signing the Will correctly is vital to ensure it is valid.